Philippe Coutinho: Liverpool playmaker not for sale, says Jurgen Klopp

 Coutinho, 25, captained Liverpool to a 3-0 friendly victory over Hertha Berlin on Saturday and is set to feature against Bayern Munich in the Audi Cup on Tuesday.

-He scored 14 goals last term, having spent six weeks out with an ankle injury, and signed a five-year deal with the Reds in January.
+He scored 14 goals last season, having spent six weeks out with an ankle injury, and signed a five-year deal with the Reds in January.

-It was the Brazilian's most productive season since he arrived at Anfield from Inter Milan for £8.5m in January 2013.
+It was the Brazil international's most productive season since he arrived at Anfield from Inter Milan for £8.5m in January 2013.